tsackton/taelgarverse/docs/gazetteer/northwest-coast/erbalta-plains/drowned-tower.md

 		A ruined tower in the [Erbalta Plains](<erbalta-plains.md>), the [Northwest Coast](<../northwest-coast.md>)

 An ancient, half‑submerged ruin on the [Erbalta Plains](<erbalta-plains.md>), noted for a persistent confluence with the [Elemental Plane of Water](<../../../cosmology/energy-realms/elemental-plane-of-water.md>).
 The tower’s lower chambers are waterlogged throughout the year, with a central reservoir and flooded halls that have given the site its name.
 Scholars of the [Great Library](<../../greater-chardon/chardonian-empire/chardon/great-library.md>) identify the Drowned Tower as a planar locus documented in the correspondence of [Airion Mistspeaker](<../../../people/other-humans/airion.md>), who sought out places where the boundary between the Material and the Elemental planes is thin.
-The exact nature of the planar connection here is unclear.
+The exact nature of the [planar connection](<../../../cosmology/planar-concepts/planar-connections.md>) here is unclear.

+In DR 1747, an expedition from the [Great Library](<../../greater-chardon/chardonian-empire/chardon/great-library.md>) cleansed the tower's corrupted fountain and recovered the [Deepwater Scroll](<../../../things/magic-items/deepwater-scroll.md>) from a hiding place anchored in the [Elemental Plane of Water](<../../../cosmology/energy-realms/elemental-plane-of-water.md>).

 ## Description